sherryxiaoyizhu/dev-connector-mern-stack/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) - used to structure a web page and its content.
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - a high-level, interpreted programming language.
-- [React](https://reactjs.org/) - a free and open-source front-end JavaScript library for building user interfaces based on UI components.
+- [React](https://reactjs.org/) - an open-source front-end JavaScript library for building user interfaces based on UI components.

 ### Middleware